-In this 3-part discussion, Geoffrey Stern, former Ohio Disciplinary Counsel, explores grievances and how to respond to them.
-In Part 3, he gives step-by-step recommendations for what to do after receiving a grievance:
+In this 3-part discussion, we explore grievances and how to respond to them.
+In Part 3, we give step-by-step recommendations for what to do after receiving a grievance:

 First, open the envelope containing the grievance and the Letter of Inquiry.
 A response date is contained in the letter.
 While it is not an absolute drop-dead date, it should not be ignored on the basis of the scary return address on the envelope.